revaturelabs/interviewquestions/Python/Python-Datatypes/Set.md

 apple(it removes random element from set)

  `remove()`:
-   - it is used to removes the specified element.
+   - it is used to remove the specified element.

 **example**: